 Not sure how to create recurring revenue?
 Here are a few models to consider:

 Products That Run Out

 If you have a product that people run out of, consider offering it on subscription.
 The retailing giant Target sells subscriptions to diapers for busy parents who don’t have the time (or interest) in running to the store to re-stock on Pampers.
-Dollar Shave Club, which was recently acquired by Unilever for five times revenue, sells razor blades on subscription.
+Dollar Shave Club, which was acquired by Unilever in 2016 for five times revenue, sells razor blades on subscription.
 The Honest Company sells dish detergent and safe household cleaning products to environmentally conscious consumers and more than 80% of their sales come from subscriptions.

 If you’re a consultant and offer specialized advice, consider whether customers might pay access to a premium membership website where you offer your know-how to subscribers only.
 Today there are membership websites for people who want to know about anything from Search Engine Marketing to running a restaurant.

 If you bill by the hour or the project, consider moving to a fixed monthly fee for your service.
 That’s what the marketing agency GoBrandGo! did to steady cash flow and create a more predictable service business.

 Ask yourself what your “one-off” customers buy after they buy what you sell.
 For example, if you make a company a new website, chances are they are going to need somewhere to host their site.
 While your initial website design may be a one-off service, you could offer to host it for your customer on subscription.
 If you offer interior design, chances are your customers are going to want to keep their home looking like the day you presented your design, so they might be in the market for a regular cleaning service.